 These blocks are further attached to Blockchain within a discrete plexus administered by mutually agreed rules of the participants.

-Each block has three components: A unique identifier, timestamped batches of recent transactions and a hash to the previous block.
+Each block has three components: A unique identifier timestamped batches of recent transactions and a hash to the previous block.

 The hash to the previous block makes sure that no block is altered or added in between two existing blocks.
 In simple words, each block is a testimony of verification of the previous block.
-This way the whole Blockchain becomes a robust and tamper proof nexus.
+This way the whole Blockchain becomes a robust and tamper-proof nexus.

 According to functionality Blockchains are of various types:

 Everyone in the world has access to this Blockchain.
 One can easily become the participant in this network merely by downloading the software on one’s device.
 One is eligible to store, send or receive data here.
-All the members in this network have equal privileges.
+All the members of this network have equal privileges.
 The most common example of this type of Blockchain is the Bitcoin and Ethereum.
 Users from all over the globe are able to transact in this network directly without the need of a third party.